SebastianSimon/firefox-omni-tweaks/README.md

    If not, edit it and put the correct path where it says `Fallback path`; the correct path contains a `browser` directory with an `omni.ja` in it.
 7. If you’re running the script the first time after boot, a temporary backup of the internal application resources (`browser/omni.ja`) of your Firefox installation is created (located in `/tmp`).
    If you run the script again, you’ll be asked if the backup should be created (and overwrite the old one); press <kbd>y</kbd> and <kbd>Enter</kbd> if you’re sure that your current Firefox installation is working properly.
-8. After a few seconds, the script should finish and you should be able to launch Firefox normally.
+8. After a few seconds, you should be able to launch Firefox normally.
    Don’t worry about the `unzip` error messages.
    If everything went well, you should now be able to launch a fixed Firefox with an improved URL bar selection behavior (and search bar, too)!
+   Press <kbd>Enter</kbd> to exit.
+9. However, if Firefox won’t run properly, close Firefox, and restore the backup by typing <kbd>r</kbd> and <kbd>Enter</kbd>.
+   The backup will be restored and the script will exit.
+   Start Firefox again to go back to normal.

+Let me now if something went wrong, by creating a new issue.
+Provide details about terminal output, your system setup, and your software versions.

 ### Setting the privilege level